 - Health data

-While iCloud can help, you keep track of your data and restore the data if you lose it, one of its major shortcomings is that you can’t view or access the data in iCloud backup.
+While iCloud can help you keep track of your data and restore the data if you lose it, one of its major shortcomings is that you can't view or access the data in iCloud backup.
 You cannot make sure if the text messages are backed up to iCloud.
-In this case iMyFone D-Back data extractor or iCloud data extractor for Mac, a third-party tool can be of great help.
-Recognized by Cult of Mac and other famous technology websites, this data recovery tool can help you access and extract all types of files from an iCloud Backup.
+In this case iMyFone D-Back iCloud Data Extractor, a third-party tool can be of great help.
+Recognized by Cult of Mac and other famous technology websites, this data recovery tool can help you access and extract various types of files from an iCloud Backup.
 Some of its really useful features include the following.